 SWOT analysis is a tool applied to a company to know about its strengths, risks, prospects, and dangers.
 SWOT analysis is commonly used at the organizational level to determine how closely a company’s growth trajectories and success standards are aligned.

-Let us see how Burberry has formulated its SWOT Analysis in the coming section individually.
+Let us see how the SWOT Analysis of Burberry has been formulated in the coming section individually.

 1. Strengths of Burberry